marcpouzet/zrun/README.md

 by Lustre, Lucid Synchrone, Scade, Zelus that impose stronger causality constraints; 4/ to prototype new language constructs for synchronous languages.

-The long term objective is to treat all Zelus program (we are far from that! for the moment, the input language lacks higher-order, arrays and is purely discrete which Zelus allows for mixing continuous-time and discrete-time signals).
+The long term objective is to address all Zelus (we are far from that! for the moment, the input language lacks higher-order, arrays and is purely discrete-time).
+Moreover, there is no static checks!

 The language kernel is a subset of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized.
 Paper [EMSOFT'05] defines a semantics